virtlabx/aws-terraform-bloomreach/README.md

 ## aws-dev/ireland
 aws-dev is a development environment.

-I used Ireland region to provision all the task resources.
+I used Ireland region to provision all the resources.

 ### EC2 Module
-Generic EC2 module to provision EC2 instances and its route53 record.
+Generic EC2 module to provision EC2 instances, its volume and its route53 record.

 It uses cloud-init to optionally install some packages during the ec2 instance provisioning.

-Packages are Docker, Jenkins and cloudwatch agent.
+Packages are Docker, Jenkins, git and cloudwatch agent.

 ### IAM Module
 To provision Admins group with AdministratorAccess policy and other default policies that also could be attached to any other group by default.